Welcome to Operation Catnip Peterborough!

 Working with community partners, our mission is to reduce the suffering and control the population of feral and abandoned cats in our community.
 Operation Catnip provides TNR (Trap/Neuter/Return) and preventative educational services within the City of Peterborough, Ontario.

 OC began in April of 2013 with a small group of volunteers.
-As of July 2021, we have TNR’d and rescued 1500 cats in over 360 colonies.
+As of January 2023, we have TNR’d and rescued over 2000 cats in over 460 colonies in Peterborough and the surrounding area.
 Along with the help of great caregivers, we are making a difference in the lives of these cats and our community!

-Please follow us on Facebook for regular updates on all things Operation Catnip!
+Please follow us on Facebook for regular updates on all things Operatio

 Thank you to our many sponsors and supporters: